Agency and networking in researcher career development

 Interactive Platform A Researcher Like Me

 This Integrated Interactive Platform A Researcher Like Me is intended to provide not just training, but a social space for ECRs in Europe.
-It will include an interactive platform (Moodle-like) and a social network (Facebook-like) aimed both at contributing to the development of the researcher’s identity and their effective participation in the community.
-More specifically, the interactive platform will offer training and resources, a central system for tutors to access students’ evaluation and progress results, and collaborative networks about doubts, suggestions, impressions from students and teachers.
+It is a social network aimed both at contributing to the development of researchers' identity and their effective participation in the community.
+More specifically, the interactive platform offers training and resources, the possibility to connect with other researchers and to build collaborative networks to solve doubts, ask for or offer help to others.

-The social network will maximize access, dissemination and exchange of knowledge generated by students and teachers, and will promote competitiveness and quality of training.
+The social network maximizes access, dissemination and exchange of knowledge generated by students and teachers, and promotes competitiveness and quality of training.

 Guide for Researcher development (GRED)

 The GRED consists of a booklet introducing good practices on doctoral education and career development, early career trajectories cases and innovation courses.
 It is targeted to university-based individuals providing support to ECR, as well as to ECRs themselves.
 The GRED offers different resources and it is divided into four sections, one for each target group: ECRs, doctoral supervisors, policy makers and general resources for any of the former groups.

 Interactive Questionnaires on research experience, critical Incidents and networking

 Two interactive questionnaires (focused on PhD experiences and Post-PhD experiences respectively) and their manuals and user guides were developed.
 These interactive questionnaires complement videos promoting participants’ awareness of their strategies to face Critical incidents and networking.